 Poland is a contracting state to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York, 1958).
-Thus, arbitral awards given in other contracting states are recognised and enforced in Poland in accordance with the New York Convention.
+Thus, arbitral awards given in other contracting states are recognised and enforced in Poland in accordance with the New York Convention

 Arbitral awards, as well as settlements made in arbitration proceedings in countries which are not a party to the Convention, are recognised and/or enforced in accordance with the CPC.
-A proper application has to be filed along with the original or officially certified: (i) award/settlement; and (ii) arbitration agreement (arbitral clause).
-If either of these documents is not in Polish, a certified translation must also be provided.
-The decision on the enforcement is given after a compulsory court hearing.
+A proper application has to be filed along with mandatory attachments.